threepointone/dahi/README.md

 puts values from `channel` until `predicate` applied to a value returns false.
 Ends when `predicate` returns false.

 `flatten(channel)`
+For this method it's expected that the `channel` 'emits' arrays.
+The result channel will then 'emit' each element of these arrays.

 `last(channel)`
 returns a channel with only the last value from `channel`